rails/rails/guides/source/active_record_callbacks.md

 ```

 NOTE: The `:on` option specifies when a callback will be fired.
 If you don't
-supply the `:on` option the callback will fire for every live cycle event.
+supply the `:on` option the callback will fire for every life cycle event.
 Read
 more about `:on` [here](#registering-callbacks-to-fire-on-lifecycle-events.

 WARNING.
 When a transaction completes, the `after_commit` or `after_rollback`